cruncher/sparky/README.md

     };

 Sparky is now observing changes to <code>Sparky.data['my-data']</code>.
-If a change is made, Sparky will update only those elements in the DOM that need it.
-Sparky manipulates the DOM on browser animation frames, so multiple changes to the same data don't cause multiple changes to the DOM.
+When a change is made, Sparky re-renders only those text nodes and attributes that depend on the data being changed.
+Sparky manipulates the DOM on browser animation frames, so multiple changes to the same data cause just a single re-rendering of the DOM.

 Sparky also understands how to bind to SVG placed inside HTML.